gordonpn/rfd-hd-scraper/README.md

 ## Update

-**I started this project when I was on my first internship, this have changed since then and I have decided to rewrite this project!
+**I started this project when I was on my first internship, things have changed since then and I have decided to rewrite this project!
 This project will no longer be maintained and I will link to the replacement.**

 ---